pt-fashion/pt-fashion/README.md

 </p>

 <p align="center">This is all for entertainment.
-Please tell us if someone added here is problematic in our <a href="https://ptfashion.straw.page">strawpage</a> + reasons / evidences why.
+Please tell us if someone added here is problematic in our <a href="https://ptfashion.straw.page">strawpage</a> + reasons / evidences.

 </p>